Copperfield/relabs/README.md

 I’d like kept as simple as possible.
 The are 3 roles which should be able to deployment into 3 different machines connected to the internet.

-1.  *Caputure*:* Right now this is a python script. it capture a webcam images and sent to async server
+1.  *Caputure:* Right now this is a python script. it capture a webcam images and sent to async server

 2.  *Async server:* This server receive any allowed resource and generete a